Article Snapshot

 Scalability

-Some networks process transactions more slowly than centralized systems.
+In general, some networks process transactions more slowly than centralized systems.

 As a result, fees and delays can increase during busy periods.